 A September 12 Foreign Affairs article hit the nail on the head regarding wasting American tax dollars on dubious alliances.

 In the article, Doug Bandow stated that “Alliances should be a means to an end rather than an end in themselves, and in this case, that end should be to increase US security.”

 However, it seems over the past years US alliances are actually decreasing US security with disastrous policies in the Middle East.

 Increasingly, US taxpayers are not only condemned to carry the burden of providing for their own families during hard economic times in America, but also for dubious US allies and their military adventurism and aggression abroad.

-Since 9/11, the wars in AfPak, Iraq and Syria have cost US taxpayers nearly $5 trillion, according to the report published by Brown University’s Watson Institute for International and Public Affairs.
+Since 9/11, the wars in Afghanistan, Iraq and Syria have cost US taxpayers nearly US$5 trillion, according to the report published by Brown University’s Watson Institute for International and Public Affairs.

 Moreover, US alliances are expensive, and Bandow sees that defending prosperous, populous, industrialized nations around the world is a form of wealth transfer from US taxpayers to their counterparts overseas.
 The Pentagon has become the federal government’s largest source of foreign aid.

 According to former Pentagon spokesman J.D.
-Gordon, American families are hurting and can no longer afford it with the country’s current $19 trillion debt burden.
-Alliance relationship should also be both ways—US allies should help America when she is in need, and not only behave as free riders.
+Gordon, American families are hurting and can no longer afford it with the country’s current US$19 trillion debt burden.
+Alliance relationship should also be both ways — US allies should help America when she is in need, and not only behave as free riders.

 Moreover, many US allies actually behave in ways that are inimical to US security and interests.
 As Brookings Institution’s Jeremy Shapiro and Richard Sokolsky wrote back in May, US alliance relations have created moral hazards — when an actor (ally) takes more risk because someone else (US) bears the cost of those risks.